Today at the Olympics: Paris 2024 kicks off with rugby sevens and football

 The 2024 Olympic Games begin today in Paris and across France with the men’s rugby sevens and football competitions.

-Two days before opening ceremony officially launches the Olympics, action is getting under way early to allow enough time for the players to recover between matches.
+The day before the opening ceremony officially launches the Olympics, action is getting underway early to allow enough time for the players to recover between matches.

-Argentina and Morocco are two of the first nations to compete in these Paris Games, meeting in a football match in St-Etienne in Group B. At the same time, at Paris Saint-Germain’s Parc des Princes stadium, the European champions Spain take on Uzbekistan.
-Later tonight, hosts France play the USA in Marseille.
+While the first day of the events focused on men’s football, today is the turn of the women’s, and host nation France will be in action against Colombia in Lyon at 8pm.
+Emma Hayes will also face her first significant challenge as United States Women’s manager when they face Zambia.

-In rugby sevens, France coincidentally take on USA once more, with union star Antoine Dupont carrying home hopes and set to be one of the stars of the Games for the host nation.
-Australia kick-off the schedule against Samoa, and it all wraps with a mouthwatering clash between New Zealand and South Africa.
+Unlike the men’s football, where teams are made up of mostly under-23s players, the women’s has no age restrictions.

 Here is today’s events and start times (all times BST), and a full Olympic Games schedule can be found here.